 We have a written code of business conduct and ethics that applies to our directors, officers and employees.
-Prior to the completion of this offering, we will adopt a new written code of business conduct and ethics that applies specifically to our directors and officers, including our principal executive officer, principal financial and principal accounting officer and persons performing similar functions.
-A copy of this new code, and information regarding any amendment to or waiver from its provisions, will be posted on our website.
+We have adopted a new written code of business conduct and ethics that applies specifically to our directors and officers, including our principal executive officer, principal financial and principal accounting officer and persons performing similar functions.
+A copy of this new code, and information regarding any amendment to or waiver from its provisions, will be available on our website.